SENSUIKAN!

 31 March 1945: The Fifth Kaiten Mission:

-I-58, I-44, I-47 and I-56, each carrying six kaiten, are in the "TATARA" group formed to attack American shipping anchored off Okinawa.
-I-58 departs Hirkari for Okinawa with the TATARA group.
+I-58, I-44, I-47 and I-56 are in the "TATARA" group formed to attack American shipping anchored off Okinawa.
+I-58 arrives at Otsujima to embark kaiten, then departs for Hikari.

 1 April 1945: American Operation "ICEBERG" - The Invasion of Okinawa: